Acclaimed Ballroom Dancer & Choreographer

 Being a Single Dad

-Note: Sandip is a German Trained Ballroom Dance Teacher, who is the first Indian to be certified by the ‘Ballroom Dance Teachers Training School’ in Bonn Germany.
+Sandip Soparrkar is an Indian ballroom dancer and Bollywood choreographer.
+He is the first from India to be certified by the ‘Ballroom Dance Teachers Training School’ in Bonn, Germany.

 Sandip is the first single male adoptive parent in India.
 He adopted Arjun, in October 2007, who was 18 months old then.
 It was the culmination of four years of perseverance in the face of uncertainty, including a year-long process of detailed scrutiny and evaluation of whether or not he was fit to be a father.
 “Adoption is an emotional decision – a need which can be felt as much by a man as a woman.”
 Even though the adoption process was fraught with legalities & formalities, Sandip affirms that Arjun has improved his life and given a chance, he would like to adopt a second child too.